Frequently Asked Questions and Glossary

 • How appropriate the project budget is.

-• The impact of the project on the development of arts in participating jurisdictions.
-These jurisdictions are Esquimalt, Highlands, Metchosin, Oak Bay, Saanich, Sooke, Southern Gulf Islands, Victoria, and View Royal.
+• The impact of the project on the development of arts in participating jurisdictions (Esquimalt, Highlands, Metchosin, Oak Bay, Saanich, Sooke, Southern Gulf Islands, Victoria, and View Royal).

 • The benefit of the project to the community, including benefits to equity-seeking groups.

-• The contribution of the project to the development of artists, the art form, and to the applicant organization.
+• The project's contribution to the development of artists, the art form, and to the applicant organization.

 We submitted our grant application.
 Now what?